emilianolel/dez-project-emi/README.md

 ## What's This All About? 🤔

-Our goal?
+The goal?
 Simple.
 We're building a dashboard to showcase criminal stats in Mexico.
 It's a blend of cool tech, data magic, and a sprinkle of detective work. 🔍💻

 ## Tech Stack 🛠️